Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents

-Many of our participants expressed uncertainty about how to ``collaborate'' with agents to accomplish tasks.
-For example, users were uncertain about what they could delegate, how they could exert more control, and how to recover from errors.
+Many participants were uncertain how to ``collaborate'' with agents; several requested pause/stop or finer-grained control (e.g., P23, P26).
+Users were unsure what they could delegate, how to exert control, and how to recover from errors.

 \paragraph{Users lack effective control mechanisms for steering agent behavior during task execution.}

 When agents failed or otherwise produced poor initial outputs, several users believed that it would be faster and more effective to restart from scratch as opposed to asking the agent to iterate on the provided deliverable.
 They did not believe the agent could effectively make fine-grained edits.
 P31 captured this feeling when expressing confusion as to why the agent was able to easily create new slides, but had trouble following more detailed instructions to iterate on these slides: